Experimental measurement and a physical interpretation of quantum shadow enumerators: On triplet probability distributions

 which implies that one will always observe a fairly large number of triplets in two-copy Bell sampling experiments.
 The bound in Ineq.~\eqref{eq:tpd_mean_bound} is tight and attained for the maximally mixed state whose triplet probabilities

-are binomially distributed since every Bell measurement randomly (with equal probability $25\%$) results in one of three triplets or in a singlet.
-Conversely, we recover the well-known upper bound $A_1[\rho] \le n$ by inserting the trivial bound $ \langle \tilde{x} \rangle \le n$ into Eq.~\eqref{eq:tpd_mean}.
+are binomially distributed since every Bell measurement randomly (with equal probability $25\%$) results in one of three triplets or in a singlet. {\add This proves Cor.~\ref{cor:triplet_mean_bound} in the main text.} Conversely, we recover the well-known bound $A_1[\rho] \le n$ by inserting the trivial bound $ \langle \tilde{x} \rangle \le n$ into Eq.~\eqref{eq:tpd_mean}.
 More generally, it has been shown~\cite{wyderka_characterizing_quantum_2020} that

 which directly translates into bounds on linear combinations of mean, variance, and skewness of admissible TPDs via Eqs.~\eqref{eq:a1_as_tpd_moments}--\eqref{eq:tpd_variance_via_sld}.
-Unfortunately, there cannot exist a nontrivial lower bound on the TPD's variance as the example of any pure product state shows.
+Unfortunately, there cannot exist a non-trivial lower bound on the TPD's variance as the example of any pure product state shows.
 Nonetheless, yet another bound on linear combinations of sector lengths (Cor.~9 in Ref.~\cite{wyderka_characterizing_quantum_2020}) translates into